SuperHouse/OpenKayo/README.md

 ![OpenKayo v1.1 interface board features](Images/OpenKayo-v1_1-features.jpeg "OpenKayo v1.1 interface board features")

+**Adapter Board Features**

+ * USB-C socket for connection to host computer running OpenPnP
+ * ESP32-S3 MCU
+ * 3-way 3.81mm screw socket for connection to Kayo serial cable
+ * Onboard USB hub with 2 spare ports exposed
+ * RGB LED for status display
+ * Connections for external RGB LED strip for traffic-light status display etc
+ * 128x32 OLED
+ * Piezo for alarms
+ * CAN bus interface with optional CAN termination
+ * Can be powered via USB if only a serial connection + USB is required
+ * Can be powered at 12V via screw terminals to pass power on to CAN bus
+ * Can be powered at 12V via CAN bus if another device on the bus is powered

 ## Serial Connection

-Kayo machines are supplied with a PC running their proprietary control software running on Windows, which is connected to a motion controller mounted inside the chassis using a serial connection.
+Kayo machines are supplied with a Windows PC running their proprietary control software, which is connected to a motion controller mounted inside the chassis via a serial connection.
 The serial port is connected using a 3-way 3.81mm pitch pluggable screw terminal, which includes signal GND, TX, and RX: